 - Media Literacy and Bias

-Proposal Deadline: TBA.
-Proposals will be accepted through our submission form, which will be accessible here.
+Proposal Deadline: April 30, 2018.
+Proposals will be accepted through our submission form, which is accessible here.

 We are seeking group-led sessions that involve active audience participation and focused discussion of issues raised by the conference themes.
 Any inclusion of pedagogy is always welcome.
 Session proposals should indicate how organizers will present information, pose questions, and facilitate conversation.